What are the OECD Principles on AI?

 The OECD AI Principles set standards for AI that are practical and flexible enough to stand the test of time in a rapidly evolving field.
 They complement existing OECD standards in areas such as privacy, digital security risk management and responsible business conduct.

-On 9 June 2019, the G20 adopted human-centred AI Principles that draw from the OECD AI Principles.
+In June 2019, the G20 adopted human-centred AI Principles that draw from the OECD AI Principles.

 The OECD AI Principles